rks101/eglinux/README.md

 # eglinux
 <!--[muscot](https://commons.wikimedia.org/wiki/File:Tux.png)-->
 eglinux => pronounced as "easy Linux" => compiles easy and helpful Linux commands and pointers for beginners and intermediate users.
-Efforts have been made to keep the commands and utilities as generic as possible.
+Efforts have been made to keep the commands and utilities as generic as possible, making them suitable for most Linux distributions or flavors.

-Disclaimer: The output shown below for commands or utilities is compiled for education and illustration purposes only.
-You may not find all the exact details in your lab, office, apartment, or campus.
+Disclaimer: The output shown below for commands or utilities is compiled for educational and illustrative purposes only.
+You may not find all the exact details in your lab, office, or campus (loc).

+Feedback: If this page helps you understand and gain hands-on Linux experience, please cite or reference this page.
+Additionally, please let me know how I can improve this page in terms of coverage and utility.

 * [eglinux](#eglinux)
   * Part-1